 How to evaluate a nursing home — beyond the star ratings

 When you search for nursing homes online, you're going to see star ratings.
-Those are based on inspections and complaints and metrics.
+Those are based on CMS inspections, complaints, staffing data, and quality metrics.
 The ratings matter to a point, but they don't tell you what it's actually like to be a person living in a nursing home.
 Two facilities with the same star rating can be completely different places.
 You need to look deeper.

-The metrics that generate star ratings measure things like: how many health violations have been cited, how many complaints have been filed, how many hours of nursing staff per resident, what infection rates are, medication error rates.
+The metrics that generate star ratings measure things like how many health violations have been cited, how many complaints have been filed, how many hours of nursing staff per resident, what infection rates are, and medication error rates.
+According to CMS, the five-star rating system combines three data sources: health inspections (based on the most recent three years of inspections), staffing (based on average daily nurse staffing hours), and quality measures (based on clinical outcomes like pressure ulcers, falls, and hospital readmissions).
 These are important metrics.
 A facility with high infection rates or frequent medication errors is a problem.
 But these metrics don't tell you what your parent's daily experience is going to be like.
 You need to find that out in other ways.

 Your parent's daily experience in a nursing home is going to depend on whether they feel isolated or connected, whether they have meaningful things to do or just endure boredom, whether staff treats them with dignity or treats them like tasks to complete.
 These aren't measurable things that show up in star ratings.
 You have to look for them yourself.